Docyt raises $1.5M for its ML-based accounting automation platform – TechCrunch

 For new transactions, you sometimes have to train the system by entering some of this information by hand, but over time, Docyt should be able to do most of this automatically and then sync your data with QuickBooks.

-“Docyt is the first company to apply AI across the entire accounting stack,” said Amit Sridharan, Founding General Partner at First Rays Venture Partners.
+“Docyt is the first company to apply AI across the entire accounting stack,” said Amit Sridharan, founding general partner at First Rays Venture Partners.
 “Docyt software’s AI-powered data extraction, auto categorization and auto reconciliation is unparalleled.
 It’s an enterprise-level, powerful solution that’s affordable and accessible to small and medium businesses.”